sneakyx/egroupwareserver/README.md

 - class.setup_header.inc.php
 - class.setup_process.inc.php
 this way the installation is a bit more automated.
+Now the installation imports also an existing database backup from egroupware!

 ### b) Logging in with existing database and data?